 As with most Pride campaigns, these were less marketing efforts than goodwill signs of support.
+But things change.

 The public transport system of Berlin, BVG, ran a campaign in 2015 and 2016, which combined wordplay and diversity under the banner “Because we love you” (#weilwirdichlieben).
 They showed a number of funny images, promising to bring you where you wanted, even on ‘difficult times’, like 04.30am, at the same time warning for unwanted situations (like not buying a ticket).
 One picture with drag queens said “if you ride without a ticket, you should have balls”, another one with heavily leather-clad men: “brings you to the other side (of the river)”.

 These are just two pictures from the series, which was not aimed at gays (or drag queens) per se, but underlined the fact that BVG does not care who you are – or what you dress like.
 This was supported by a video by rapper Kazim Akboga (of Germany Got Talent fame), performing “Is mir egal” (“whatever”).
 The clip included most of the images from the print campaign, and garnered almost 7 million views.
 The corresponding Facebook page has over 80,000 likes.